ilg-physics-ucsb/physics6-manual/6BL/Lab0.md

 Whichever plot you choose to do, include a best-fit line.
 As usual, make sure that it has all the characteristics of a good plot.
 :::Question
-a.
-How does this plot look?
+1. How does this plot look?
 Does it fit a straight line?
 :::
 :::